 You can track your weekly or yearly orgasms with the Oh!domoter in-app feature, and the Nex 2 can also vibrate in sync with ambient sound or music via its ‘club vibe’ mode.

 To play long-distance, both parties need to set-up an OhMiBod account.
 From there, the experience is as described above, except with the added fun of someone controlling your device from a device.
 The Nex 2 also supports in-app video calling; long-distance ‘lockdown’ lovers being a market the sextech world has been keen to tap into over the past year.

 OhMiBod Bluemotion Nex 2: Overall

 Overall, the Nex 2 is a nicely-shaped versatile vibrator that proves good value for money.
 Ideally, a little flexibility would make the toy slightly more comfortable to use internally, but all in all a fun piece of sextech to play with, as long as you’re happy using an app to control it, as that’s how to get the most fun out of it.

 While not officially the ‘current generation’ of the Ohmibod Bluemotion Nex line, the Nex 2 2nd generation toy can still provide a lot of fun, locally and remotely, if you can still find them for sale on third-party retailer sites.

 For anyone interested in a new Nex device, designed for use by couples, then the Nex 3 is worth checking out.

 - App offers plenty of versatility

 - Affordable price point

 Disclosure: Some of our articles contain affiliate links that allow us to earn money to help pay for the site (at no extra cost to you) if you decide to purchase any of these products or services.
+It has no relation to review ratings or any other form of editorial coverage.
 You can read more about our affiliate policy here.
-It has no relation to review ratings.